• Facebook

 • This recipe works best with dumpling or gyoza wrappers, you can find them at most Asian markets and some large grocery stores.
 You can use wonton wrappers in a pinch, but the end result will not be quite the same as what you’d get at your local Chinese restaurant.

-• When you add the water to the pan to steam the potstickers, there will likely be a little residual oil in the pan which will splatter when the water is poured in.
-Stand back, wear oven mitts, and cover the pan as quickly as possible after the water is poured in.
+When you add the water to the pan to steam the potstickers, there will likely be a little residual oil in the pan which will splatter when the water is poured in.
+Stand back, wear oven mitts, and cover the pan as quickly as possible after you pour the water in.

-The simplest way to fold a potsticker is to place the filling in the center of a wrapper, fold it up to make a half moon shape, then seal it shut.
+The simplest way to fold a potsticker is to place the filling in the center of a wrapper.
+Fold the wrapper up to make a half moon shape, then seal it shut.
 Traditionally, these dumplings are have decorative pleats along the top.
-You can pleat your potstickers by folding them into the half moon, keeping the top open, then using your fingers to firmly press the top of the wrapper together.
+You can pleat your potstickers by folding them into the half moon.
+Keep the top open and use your fingers to firmly press the top of the wrapper together.
 Be careful not to overfill your dumplings or you won’t have enough wrapper along the top to make the pleats.

 A hand holding a folded dumpling.